ladrians/mlND-Capstone/proposal/proposal.md

     └───Right
 ```

-Classes by definition are not balanced, in general when normally driving there will be more samples from `Center` that the `Left`, `Right`; special emphasis must be done to get more data from the missing classes.
+Classes by definition are not balanced, in general when normally driving there will be more samples from `Center` than the `Left`, `Right`; special emphasis must be done to get more data from the missing classes.

 Some examples of the type of images from the simulator (Left, Center, Right):